 Following state and local laws

-The state laws in Colorado, Oregon, and Washington concerning recreational marijuana are very similar.
+The state laws in those states that allow the purchase, possession, or consumption of recreational marijuana are very similar.
 If you plan to travel to either state to consume recreational marijuana, you should be aware of these basic limitations:

-- Only adults 21 and over can legally purchase and consume recreational marijuana.
+- Only adults 21 and over can legally purchase, possess, or consume recreational marijuana.

-- You can legally purchase marijuana from state-licensed retail shops.
+- You can legally purchase marijuana from state-licensed retail locations.

 - Resale is not permitted, but you can give it away to adults 21 or over.

-- You can legally possess up to one ounce of marijuana or its equivalent.
+- You can legally possess limited amounts of marijuana or marijuana-related products.

 - You can't consume marijuana in public.

 In addition to these general limits, each state may have additional restrictions.
 For example, some local communities may not allow any retail marijuana shops.
-Also, some airports, most notably the Denver and Colorado Springs airports, ban marijuana from all areas of the airport, not just the secure areas beyond the TSA screening areas.
+Also, some airports ban marijuana from all areas of the airport, not just the secure areas beyond the TSA screening areas.